-A. The digital resource content does not contain Pass

-anything that flashes more than three times

-in any one-second period.
+A. The digital resource content does not contain anything that flashes more than three times in any one-second period.
+Pass Additional Information: No flickering content.

+14. Science, Technology, Engineering, and Math (STEM)

+A. STEM figures have appropriate markup that indicates that the image is a figure.
+N/A Additional Information: No STEM content.
+B. STEM graphs have appropriate markup that indicates that the image is a graph.
+N/A Additional Information: No STEM content.
+C. STEM equations have appropriate markup that indicates that the image is an equation.
+N/A

+Additional Information: No STEM content.

+D. STEM tables have appropriate markup that indicates the image is a table.
+N/A

 Additional Information:

-14.Science, Technology, Engineering, and Math (STEM)

-A. STEM figures have appropriate markup that indicates that the image is a figure.
-Fail Additional Information: B. STEM graphs have appropriate markup that indicates that the image is a graph.
-Fail

-Additional Information: C. STEM equations have appropriate markup that indicates that the image is an equation.
-Fail Additional Information: D. STEM tables have appropriate markup that indicates the image is a table.
-N/A Additional Information: E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: Content is labeled accordingly but fails to provide an adequate explanation for content.
+E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
+N/A

+Additional Information: No STEM content.

 F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: Content is labeled accordingly but fails to provide an adequate explanation for content.
+N/A

+Additional Information: No STEM content.

 G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: Content is labeled accordingly but fails to provide an adequate explanation for content.
+N/A

+Additional Information: No STEM content.

 H. Assistive technology used can access the content from the STEM tables.
+N/A

-N/A Additional Information:
+Additional Information: